 In tomorrow's The National, I write about TwitVid, the "YouTube for Twitter" that just launched an advertising platform that it hopes can help monetise its Twitter service.
-(Update: The article can be viewed here)
+(Update:

 The website was created by Mohammed al Adham and Adil Lalani in a dorm room back in 2008 while studying at the University of Waterloo in Canada (notable for also being the home of Research In Motion's BlackBerry as well as yours truly).

 Since it went live back in 2009, it has garnered an impressive 1 million videos uploaded and "over" 10 million videos watch.
 All this from a couple of entrepreneurs who split their time between their home base of San Francisco and their second home in Amman, where it seems every interesting Arab start-up hails from.

 It has also received funding support from Draper Fisher Jurvetson, one of the biggest venture capitalists in Silicon Valley, Georges Harik, Aydin Senkut as well as Maktoob founder Samih Toukan and Aramex chief executive Fadi Ghandour.